TMD01/HRS/README.md

 (B).
-Dashboard Design and Functionality.
+DASHBOARD DESIGN AND FUNCTIONALITY.

 1. User-friendly dashboard designs for both landlords and